maantje/xhprof-buggregator-laravel/README.md

 Welcome to the Xhprof integration package for [buggregator](https://buggregator.dev/) in Laravel.
 This repository allows you to effortlessly enable Xhprof support for buggregator in your Laravel application.

+## Requirements

+Make sure that your server is configured with following PHP version and extensions:

+- PHP 8.1+
+- [XHProf](http://pecl.php.net/package/xhprof) ext or its fork [longxinH/xhprof](https://github.com/longxinH/xhprof).

 ## Installation

 To get started, install the package via composer: